otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

     }
 }
 ```
-In order to use the `students` data table, you need to import the `Student` model.
+In order to use the `students` data table, you need to import the `Student` **model**.
 To do this, add the following line above the class declaration:

 ```php
 ...